oyhovd/fig/README.md

-# fig
+fig
+===

-own, much faster implementation (at least in cygwin) of find+grep
+Own, much faster implementation (at least in cygwin) of find+grep.
+Multithreading.

+Build with make.